Last modification

 Read all about the 17 SDGs in our detailed FAQ.

-We use a proven and reliable tool to measure, certify and present the contributions of our carbon offset projects to the SDGs: the ‘Gold Standard for the Global Goals’.
+We use a proven and reliable tool to measure, certify and present the contributions of our climate protection projects to the SDGs: the ‘Gold Standard for the Global Goals’.
 It also offers a good guiding framework for projects certified according to other standards.
 The comprehensive Gold Standard Guidelines and tools for measuring SDG contributions ensure that specific ecological, economic or social impact contributions can be measured, verified and thus communicated transparently.

 The measurement of SDGs is associated with high effort and high costs; each additionally measured SDG increases the effort of project controlling.
 Besides cost and effort reasons, there is often a lack of measurement approaches to show the concrete impact of different SDGs.
 Example: Increasing biodiversity in agroforestry projects - biodiversity effects cannot be measured easily, but nevertheless there is a very clear link to the project, which we want to describe at least narratively.